theirishkiwi/mmj-snipcart/site/content/_index.md

 ## Unique Handmade Jewellery

-## An exclusive collection of handcrafted jewellery by Marion Miller in her workshop on Stronsay, Orkney.
+## An exclusive collection of handcrafted jewellery.
+Made by Marion Miller in her workshop on Stronsay, Orkney.